Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 Ensure that a supported toolchain is installed.
-You will also need to install [Python 3](https://www.python.org/) and run `python -m pip install scons` to install SConstruct.
-If on Linux, SConstruct is also available through some package repositories.
+You will also need to install [Python 3](https://www.python.org/) and run `python -m pip install scons` to install SCons.
+If on Linux, SCons is also available through some package repositories.

 If you are running a Python version older than 3.11, you will need to `python -m pip install tomli` for TOML support.